railslove/expositional/Readme.md

-Some glue and duct-tape that helps you add review apps to your expo app')
+# Glue and duct-tape that helps you add review apps to your expo app

 Usage: exposit [options] [command]